psrenergy/Anneal.jl/docs/src/interface.md

 ### II. `@anew`
 This macro takes two arguments: the identifier of the sampler's `struct`, and a `begin...end` block containing configuration parameters as *key-value* pairs.
 If ommited, the first defaults to `Optimizer`, following regular `MOI` conventions.
+In order to work smoothly, this approach leverages the [`QUBOTools`](https://github.com/psrenergy/QUBOTools.jl) backend.

 ```julia